Our Leadership Team

 SOUTHEAST REGIONAL PHARMACIST

-Youssef has a Doctor of Pharmacy degree from Massachusetts College of Pharmacy & Health Sciences.
+Youssef is a registered pharmacist.
+He earned a Doctor of Pharmacy degree from Massachusetts College of Pharmacy & Health Sciences.

 For the past 6 years, Youssef held various positions in community pharmacy including Staff Pharmacist, Pharmacy Manager, and most recently Regional Supervisor for over 20 locations in Vermont and New Hampshire.
 As a pharmacist, he has helped develop several company initiatives for the community to improve patient care and outcomes in underserved communities.